olaven/exam-PG5100/README.md

 [![Build Status](https://travis-ci.com/olaven/exam-PG5100.svg?token=zTzVh5wrqM89cpyf9qVd&branch=master)](https://travis-ci.com/olaven/exam-PG5100)

 ## General notes
 * I have configured a maven-plugin to build a Docker-image in the "package"-phase.
-This is visible in the logging.
+Will be visible in "verify"-logging.

 ## Entry points
 For starting in dev mode: `LocalApplicationRunner.java` For running frontend-test with chrome-driver: `SeleniumLocalIT.java` For running frontend-test with docker: `SeleniumDockerIT.java`

+## Tests from R4
+* Sorting is tested in: SeleniumTestBase line: 143
+* Filtering is tested in: SeleniumTestBase line: 153

 ## Assumptions
 1. The assignment mentions popular card games as examples.